Doug Hegdahl: Early life and military career

 Hegdahl was born on September 3, 1946.
 Both of his parents were descended from Norwegian immigrants and he remarked how his entire family were devout Lutherans.
 Hegdahl graduated from Clark High School in Clark, South Dakota on May 24, 1966.
 Immediately afterwards, he enlisted in the United States Navy.
 Following recruit training and advanced school, he had achieved the rank of Seaman Apprentice and was sent to Dixie Station.

 Sometime in the early morning hours of April 6, 1967, 20-year-old Hegdahl was onboard the in the Gulf of Tonkin, three miles off the coast, when he was knocked overboard by the blast from a 5-inch gun mount.
-He swam and trod water until he was picked up several hours later by Vietnamese fishermen who treated him well.
+He swam and tread water until he was picked up several hours later by Vietnamese fishermen who treated him well.
 He was reported missing at the 11:30 a.m. ship's muster.
 After two searches of the ship, he was officially listed as "missing as a result of lost at sea."
 Later that day, Hegdahl was handed over to Vietnamese militiamen who clubbed him with their rifles before moving him to the infamous "Hanoi Hilton" prison.

 The interrogators first believed that Hegdahl was a commando or an agent.
 His story of being blown overboard seemed unbelievable to the interrogators.
 Hegdahl thought he would be much better off if he pretended to be of low intelligence.
 Hegdahl was physically maltreated for a few days before he was able to convince his captors that he was of little value for their propaganda campaign.
 His bumpkin demeanor and youthful appearance aided in his ability to convince them that he was no threat to them.

 When asked to write statements against the United States, he agreed, but pretended to be unable to read or write, which was believable to his Vietnamese captors.
 Thinking they had someone who would be easily turned to their cause, they assigned someone to teach Hegdahl to read.
 After Hegdahl appeared to be incapable of learning to read and write, his captors gave up on him.
 Later, he came to be known to the Vietnamese as "The Incredibly Stupid One", and he was given nearly free run of the camp.